skypilot-org/skypilot/docs/source/running-jobs/many-jobs.rst

   sky launch -c dnn dnn.yaml

-Sometimes, we may find it more efficient to interactively log into the cluster and debug the job.
-We can do so by directly :ref:`ssh into the cluster or use VSCode's remote ssh <dev-connect>`.
+Sometimes, it may be more efficient to log into the cluster and interactively debug the job.
+You can do so by directly :ref:`ssh'ing into the cluster or using VSCode's remote ssh <dev-connect>`.

 .. code-block:: bash